Yale to rename Calhoun College after protests

 Story highlights

-- The name sparked protests by faculty, staff and students
+- Name sparked protests by faculty, staff and students

 - It will be renamed for Grace Murray Hopper, a pioneering computer scientist